DannyCollinson/MaviraFashionTraining/README.md

 1. Download the dataset to your local machine from the mavira.master Google Drive.
 From the My Drive page, you can click the download button at the end of the aesthetic_outfit_pics folder to download it.
 This will download everything inside the folder as a zip file, which may take a while.
 You can also download each subfolder individually and place them into a directory of zip files if desired.
 2. If training locally, you can move this file (or directory) into the `./data/classifier` directory (or `./data/mae` if training a Masked AutoEncoder, or MAE) of the FashionTraining project.
 If using a Google Cloud VM, follow the instructions at https://cloud.google.com/compute/docs/instances/transfer-files#transfergcloud to use the gcloud CLI to upload the zip file that you just downloaded from the Google Drive to the `./data/classifier` directory (or `./data/mae`) of the FashionTraining project.
 The `./data/classifier` and `./data/mae` directories should have been created when running the `initial_setup.sh` script in the __Getting Started__ intro.
 Note that changing the name of a zipped directory while it is zipped will cause problems.
 This is because when unzipped, the name reverts to the original and breaks the unzipping script.
 3. Open up the notebook `data_processing.ipynb` found in the `./notebooks` directory of the FashionTraining project.
 Logs for most data processing tasks will be placed in the `./logs/data_processing` directory before being zipped and moved to the `./logs/archive/data_processing` directory once processing has terminated successfully.
 Important notices and warnings will also be printed to the notebook's console.
 4. Follow the instructions in the first code cell to unzip the dataset into the `data` directory so that it is ready for further processing.
+If you are using a Google Cloud VM, make sure that `unzip` is installed first; on Debian, run `sudo apt install zip unzip` before running the first cell.
 5. Follow the instructions in the second code cell to register the dataset in the PostgreSQL database.
 6. Running the third code cell prints help info for the data processing script; info is also provided in the following cell.
 7. Follow the instructions in the fourth code cell to run the data processing pipeline.
 Depending on what processing is being done and the size of the dataset, this may take up to about an hour.
 Once this is completed, the data is ready for training.